Compromise by "multimatum": Introduction

 There are two sides to our paper's \textit{sestertius}.
 One side is the rule we have described.
-It reflects a compromise between two parties, Caesar and Bibulus in the Roman example.
+It reflects a compromise between two parties, Caesar and Bibulus, in the Roman example.
 Crucially, the rule features a common cardinalization of the two parties' ordinal utilities, which makes cardinal comparisons more palatable.
-The other side of our proposal deals with the implementation of the rule.
-How would an impartial arbiter (perhaps the senate in the Roman example) ensure that the rule is followed (and the negotiation does not devolve into barbarism)?
+Outside of highly structured environments with quasi-linear preferences over money or lotteries and expected utility, the literature is silent on how to tackle the comparability of utilities.
+We characterize (Theorem~\ref{thm:commonnu}) the utility representations that allow for interpersonal comparisons of utility, in a sense that generalizes the slope $=-1$ property from our previous discussion.
+Our proposal offers a pragmatic way of comparing utilities; and the compromise rule itself is, we believe, normatively attractive and intuitively captures the notion of a fair middle ground.